 Most of our very long days have been forced upon us by wrong information about the non-existent facilities in the villages ahead.
 There is a double pain in this – not only does it mean more hours of walking, but those extra hours are in the hottest part of the day.

 We also walk a surprising distance without packs after arriving at our destination – exploring the village, visiting the local restaurant, even going to and from the sanitaires.
-On average this amounts to about four kilometres per day.
+On average this amounts to about three kilometres per day.